 - Separate your icing into as many bowls as you need, depending on what colors you want to use.

 - Add the food coloring with a toothpick, a little bit goes a long way.

-- Food Coloring (I use Gel Pastes that can be found at cake decorating and party stores or else on-line)
+- As for my preferred food coloring, I use Gel Pastes that can be found at cake decorating and party stores or else on-line.

 - Regarding the flavoring, I didn’t use any at all.
 I wanted pure white frosting, so if you want it to remain white, use a clear extract, such as almond.

 - I did have to put extra confectioners’ sugar.
 When I first iced my sea stars, the icing started to run.
 Add sugar by tablespoonfuls until you get to the right consistency.
 It shouldn’t run, but it has to be easy to pipe or spread.

 Also, to make the details, use the thinnest tip.
 The lines in my fish cookies are a bit too thick for my taste.